-The research and the protocol of this study was in accordance with the guidelines of animal studies and was approved by Ethics Committee of Health and Medical Techniques College, Southern Technical University, Iraq.
-Accordingly, we tried to conduct the guidelines related to animal experiments, approved by the United States National Institutes of Health (NIH, 1978).
+The research and protocol of this study adhered to the guidelines for animal studies and received approval from the Ethics Committee of the Health and Medical Techniques College at Southern Technical University in Iraq.
+We followed the animal experiment guidelines established by the United States National Institutes of Health (NIH, 1978).